Certora/aquarius-cantina-fv/README.md

 ## Overview
 - 20,000 USDC of this contest will be allocated for FV.
 - Conventional bug submission, issue judgment, and all reward distribution will be managed by Cantina.
-- FV component is unique as participants are incentivized to implement and verify high coverage properties using the Certora Prover.
+- FV component is unique as participants are incentivized to implement and verify high coverage properties using the Certora Sunbeam Prover.
 - The judging of FV is conducted by Certora, with different submissions, incentives, and judging processes compared to the standard contest.
 These processes are explained in this document.

 ## Getting Started